top of page

 The park area at 4th Street and Milada has experienced tree loss and aging landscaping over time.
 A future improvement project may include updating the landscaping, replacing trees, and exploring features such as shaded seating or a small ramada to enhance the space for residents.

-Landscape improvements are currently being reviewed for several common areas of the community.
+Landscape improvements are for several common areas of the community.
 Proposed work may include planting additional trees and drought-tolerant plants along Valley View, 1st Street, and 4th Street to enhance the appearance of the neighborhood and replace aging landscaping.

 Rock Removal - Playground Park between Milada and Beth